 Diethylstilbestrol (Stilboestrol®) is a hormonal therapy drug used to treat prostate cancer.
-It is best to read this information with our general information about hormonal therapies and the type of cancer you have.
+It is best to read this information with our general information about hormonal therapies and our information on advanced prostate cancer.

 Your doctor will talk to you about this treatment and its possible side effects before you agree (consent) to have treatment.